-- Allowing others to access your files.
+- Working with another person on any assignment. - Allowing others to access your files.
 This applies even if done without your knowledge. - Use or possession of a file created by someone else.
-Do not reuse any files. - Reusing work from another semester or course. - Using unauthorized materials during exams. - Fraudulent submission of work. - Fraudulent or inappropriate use of the attendance system. - Unauthorized use or access of homework or exam projects. - Submission of a project different than what was assigned for your section. - Impersonating someone else or having them impersonate you. - Making fraudulent or dishonest statements regarding your work. - Plagiarism.
+Do not reuse even blank files. - Reusing work from another semester or course. - Using unauthorized materials during exams. - Fraudulent submission of work. - Fraudulent or inappropriate use of the attendance system. - Unauthorized use or access of homework or exam projects. - Submission of a project different than what was assigned for your section. - Impersonating someone else or having them impersonate you. - Making fraudulent or dishonest statements regarding your work. - Plagiarism.